-The Saluki is one of the world’s oldest dog breeds.
-For thousands of years, this slim yet rugged breed served as the hunting hound of kings—and today they remain fast, agile sprinters who love a good chase or romp outdoors, while at the same time making gentle and loyal pets with warm, faithful eyes and an undying devotion to their families.
+The Saluki is one of the world’s oldest breeds, a medium-sized dog that is known for its slim, yet muscular, rugged frame built for speed and endurance, and its long tail and ears that are typically feathered.
+For thousands of years, this breed served as the hunting hound of kings—and today these dogs remain fast, agile sprinters who love a good chase or romp outdoors, while at the same time making gentle and loyal pets with warm, faithful eyes, and undying devotion to their families.

 Characteristics of the Saluki